pedronachtigall/ToxCodAn/Guide/README.md

 parallel -a list.txt -j 2 --verbose "echo {}
 	cd {}
 	mkdir 10_CompleteAnnotation
-	cat 08_venomancer/{}_Toxins.fasta 09_nontoxins/{}_NonToxins_annotated.fasta > 10_CompleteAnnotation/{}_annotated.fasta"
+	cat 08_toxcodan/{}_Toxins.fasta 09_nontoxins/{}_NonToxins_annotated.fasta > 10_CompleteAnnotation/{}_annotated.fasta"
 ```

->### Venomancer-Nontoxin Annotation Integration
+>### ToxCodAn-Nontoxin Annotation Integration
 >
->Nontoxin annotation has been integrated directly into Venomancer.
-You do not need to do this step if you've already completed Nontoxin annotation, but if the user wants to directly perform the nontoxin annotation within Venomancer just follow the steps below:
+>Nontoxin annotation has been integrated directly into ToxCodAn.
+You do not need to do this step if you've already completed Nontoxin annotation, but if the user wants to directly perform the nontoxin annotation within ToxCodAn just follow the steps below:
 >```
->cd path/to/Venomancer/non_toxin_models/
+>cd path/to/ToxCodAn/non_toxin_models/
 >tar -xjf pepDB.tar.bz2
 >gunzip VERT_full.zip
->venomancer.py -s sampleID -t assembly.fasta -o out_venomancer -m /path/to/models -c 4 -n path/to/non_toxin_models/
+>toxcodan.py -s sampleID -t assembly.fasta -o out_toxcodan -m /path/to/models -c 4 -n path/to/non_toxin_models/
 >```

 ### Manual Annotation

-If you don’t think Venomancer is doing the trick or you want to be incredibly thorough and make sure you got everything, feel free to expand this section to learn how we manually annotate venom gland transcriptomes.
-If you are comfortable with Venomancer performance, you can skip down to the section on [Removing Chimeras](#removing-chimeras).
+If you don’t think ToxCodAn is doing the trick or you want to be incredibly thorough and make sure you got everything, feel free to expand this section to learn how we manually annotate venom gland transcriptomes.
+If you are comfortable with ToxCodAn performance, you can skip down to the section on [Removing Chimeras](#removing-chimeras).

 <details>
 <summary>Expand Manual Annotation Section</summary>